 This content is for informational and educational purposes only.
 Always consult a qualified healthcare provider.

-Your culture and the environment you live in influence far more of your health decisions than you may realize.
-What you eat, how active you are, how you respond to illness, and even the way you think about health can all be shaped by these two factors.
+Your culture and the environment can in influence many parts of your life in more ways that you might think.
+Down to what you eat, how active you are, how you respond to and approach illnesses, and even the way you think about health in general, can be shaped by these both of them.

 📋 Table of Contents